tpascarella/sr50/docs/lifestyle/minimalism.md

 ### - Decluttering

 If you are brand new to minimalism, there is a big chance you have far too much stuff, and will need to begin downsizing.

-A fun way to get started is to do a 30 day detox.
+A fun way to get started is to do a [30 day challenge.](https://www.theminimalists.com/game/)

 Find someone to participate with you and do the following for 30 days:

 - On the first day, find one item to get rid of (either throw away or donate).
 - On the second day, get rid of two items.
 - On the third day, get rid of three.
-- Repeat this process for all 30 days.
+- Repeat for all 30 days.

 Whoever lasts the longest wins!